geekJZY/Celery030.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Origin of the enhancement in transport properties on polycrystalline SnSe with compositing two-dimensional material MoSe2"
+title: "Origin of the enhancement in transport properties on polycrystalline SnSe with compositing two-dimensional material MoSe<\font size="-1">2<\font>"
 collection: publications
 permalink: /publication/2017-02
 excerpt: ''